dylan-k/dotfiles/README.md

 - Noto Sans and M+ are my favourite fonts used in my configuration.
 - Xsettingsd is a simple settings daemon to load fontconfig and some other options.
 Without this, fonts would look rasterized in some applications.
 - LXAppearance is used for changing GTK theme icons, fonts, and some other preferences.
 - Scrot is for taking screenshoot.
 I use it in my configuration for Print Screen button.
-I set my Print Screen button to take screenshoot using scrot, then automatically open it using Viewnior image viewer. <br />
+I set my Print Screen button to take screenshoot using scrot, then automatically open it using Viewnior image viewer.

 ## Copying Configurations
 `git clone https://github.com/addy-dclxvi/i3-starterpack.git` <br />